Dubrovnik is an old city in its entirety, located on the Adriatic Sea coast in the extreme south of Croatia.

 Transportation and taxis are generally safe and reliable in Dubrovnik, but be careful when asking taxi drivers for recommendations of clubs or bars as you might get ridiculously overcharged at those places, and be extra cautious on public transport.

-Even though Dubrovnik is not exactly known for pickpockets, it is still recommended to remain vigilant, especially around the popular tourist landmarks of this gorgeous cities, and on the beaches.
+Even though Dubrovnik is not exactly known for pickpockets, it is still recommended to remain vigilant, especially around the popular tourist landmarks of these gorgeous cities, and on the beaches.